accelero-cloud/appkernel/docs/index.rst

 A beautiful python framework "for humans", enabling to deliver a REST enabled micro-services from zero to production within minutes (no kidding: literally within minutes).
 It is powered by Flask and it offers native support for MongoDB repositories.

-The codebase is thoroughly tested under Python 2.7 (3.4+ and PyPy are planned for the release 1.0).
+The codebase is thoroughly tested under Python 3.6 (Python 2.7 support was dropped somewhere on the road).

 How does it helps you?
 ----------------------